INRIA/scikit-learn-mooc/jupyter-book/ensemble/ensemble_module_intro.md

 The objective in the module are the following:

-- build intuition regarding an unknown dataset;
-- identify and differentiate numerical and categorical features;
-- create an advanced predictive pipeline with scikit-learn;
-- fine-tune the parameters of an advanced predictive pipeline.
+- understanding the principles behind bootstrapping and boosting;
+- get intuitions with specific models as random forest and gradient boosting;
+- identify the important hyperparameters of random forest and gradient boosting decision trees as well as their typical values.

 <!-- Give the investment in time -->

-The estimated time to go through this module is about 5 hours.
+The estimated time to go through this module is about 4 hours.